zpok3/Waters-of-Life/steam-downgrading-guide.md

 ## Installing the downloaded files
 1. From wherever the files have been downloaded, move them into the root folder of the game and overwrite when prompted.
 2. If you've already installed the list and attempted to run the game, you'll need to rerun the Anniversary Patcher.
-3. If you've manually added the launcher to MO2, you'll need to switch MO2 to use `Fallout3Launcher.exe` instead of `FalloutLauncherSteam.exe`.
-4. If you've already attempted to run the game through MO2, you'll need to clear RootBuilder's root folder backup and hash cache by deleting whatever's in `plugins\data\RootBuilder` located wherever you installed the modlist to.

 ## Finish
 You should now be ready to run the game, which hopefully will start up without any issues.